KevinHenneberger/Minesweeper-CS110/README.md

-# Minesweeper
+# Minesweeper (3/14)

 # TODO List
-1) Play again button
+1) Play again button - DONE
 2) Add instructions to the "Help" screen
-3) Add difficulty settings (easy, medium, or hard) to the "Settings" screen
+3) Add difficulty settings (easy, medium, or hard) to the "Settings" screen - DONE
 4) Display a timer
 5) Scoring feature using timer
 6) Counter for number of remaining mines